Food City Jobs in Supermarket and Grocery Retail Sector

 • Truck drivers must already have a valid commercial driver’s license with a clean record.

-• Manager roles usually need past experience leading teams or running store departments.
+• Manager roles usually require past experience leading teams or running store departments.

 • You need to be legally allowed to work in the United States.